 SEEDS partners with the American Red Cross to host four blood drives throughout the year.
 We encourage Reed community members to donate blood or volunteer.

 Martin Luther King Jr. Day

-Reed's MLK Day of Engagement honors Dr. King's legacy by transforming the day off to a day on.
-SEEDS and the Multicultural Resource Center invite the Reed community to participate in events that bring to life our shared mission to build mutually beneficial relationships within the community in order to foster sustainable and positive social change.
+Reed's MLK Day of Engagement honors Dr. King's legacy by transforming the day off into a day on.
+SEEDS, the Multicultural Resource Center, and the Office of Institutional Diversity invite the Reed community to participate in events that bring to life our shared mission to build mutually beneficial relationships within the community in order to foster sustainable and positive social change.

 SEEDS partners with Greenboard, Office for Student Engagement, Residence Life, and Sustainability to host Clothing Swap events at the end of every semester to allow students to donate and take clothing and supplies.
 Extra clothing and supplies are donated to the Reed Community Pantry, the Swap Shop, and community partners.

 Follow SEEDS's Instagram and/or look for on-campus flyers to check out for upcoming events and community engagement opportunities.